The PRIDE System

 Businesses have searched far and wide for the competitive advantage, the best equipment, robotics, or the latest business technique.
 These devices provide only temporary solutions.
 The true competitive advantage is trained and motivated people proudly working together, contributing their vitality and energy toward the goals of the enterprise.

 Greg Smith’s cutting-edge keynotes, consulting, and training programs have helped businesses accelerate organizational performance, reduce turnover, increase sales, hire better people and deliver better customer service.
 As President and founder of Chart Your Course International he has implemented professional development programs for thousands of organizations globally.
 He has authored nine informative books including his latest book, Fired Up!
 Leading Your Organization to Achieve Exceptional Results.
-He lives in Atlanta, Georgia.

 Additional information on employee retention: